 Accessed by boat or seaplane, it is about 40 minutes by boat from Gold River in totally protected inland waters.

-The tenure comprises two Licences of Occupation.
-The first floating cabin tenure has a term of 30 years from June 1, 2012, with 19 years remaining, and you can apply to renew the license after 19 years.
-The second mooring tenure is for an indefinite period from June 1, 2012.
+The Licence of Occupation for the floating cabin has a term of 30 years from June 1, 2012 to May 25, 2042, with 17 years remaining, and you can apply to renew the Licence after 17 years.

 The main floor has a fully equipped kitchen, living room, wood heater, bar, TV, four 10’ x 10’ bedrooms, 2 full bathrooms, 8 seat dining table, laundry room, dry room, storage room, mechanical room and a 10’ x 18’ covered deck.
 The second floor has 3 bedrooms, 1 bathroom and an office storage area.